zyshii/packing-assistant/README.md

 - **AI Analysis:** Based on trip details, Packing Assistant analyzes weather, duration, and activities.

 - **Clothing Calculator:** Suggests how many shirts, pants, undergarments, etc., are needed.

+- **Daily Clothing Suggestions:** Suggest outfits and layers for the day based on weather, temperature, UV index, precipitation, and planned activities.

 ## Feature Details and Interactions